Health Care Facts: Why We Need Health Care Reform

 Health Care Facts: What Can We Do?

 If you are upset by the health care facts, there are some positive things you can do that start with you.
-Take advantage of the wellness visits and preventative measured offered for free by ObamaCare.
+Take advantage of the wellness visits and preventative measured offered for free on all health insurance subject to the ACA's new rules and regulations.
 Take a serious look at the prescription drugs you are using and you are giving to your children, do you really need these?
 Always take the medication you do need, if you have diabetes then you need to treat your illness.
 Eat the right foods, organic foods, local meats and produce, raw foods and other non-processed foods increase wellness and life expectancy dramatically.
 Even Walmart has organic selections these days.